aws-samples/sagemaker-ssh-helper/Flow_Diagrams.md

 ## Flow Diagrams

+> *Note*: Below diagrams have to be updated for the latest major release, which introduced the `sm-ssh` tool and made redundant the additional SSH port forwarding tunnel created by `sm-connect-ssh-proxy`.

 - [Training job with SSM](#training-job-with-ssm)
 - [Training job with SSH](#training-job-with-ssh)
 - [Local IDE to SageMaker Studio to with SSH](#local-ide-to-sagemaker-studio-to-with-ssh)

 #### Training job with SSM